Family Food on the Table

 Notes

-The peanut butter in this recipe adds a good binder but not a ton of peanut flavor.
-You could also use almond butter for a peanut-free option.
-Or you could substitute more applesauce for a low-fat granola bar.
+Peanut butter: The peanut butter in this recipe helps with consistency and binding, but doesn't add a ton of peanut flavor.
+You could use almond butter for a peanut-free option.

 These granola bars are dairy free as is, as long as you use dairy-free chocolate chips.